 That’s why I think providing you with different van life pros and cons instead of my subjective ideas of this lifestyle, will give you a better answer.

-Mohammed and I have been on the road for the last one and a half years, mainly campervanning in Spain, but also made it over on a few trips to Portugal.
+Mohammed and I have been on the road for the last couple of years, mainly campervanning in Spain, but also made it over on a few trips to Portugal.

 And trust me when I say it’s not only red roses on the road.
 The idyllic van life pictures in nature are rarely the truth, especially when you rely on an internet connection to fund your van life.